ejreymond-christensen/music-trivia-with-timeouts/README.md

 ## How to run the program

-You can simply go to https://ejreymond-christensen.github.io/ut-trivia-game .
-Or you can go to ut-trivia-game repo and download the repo.
+You can simply go to https://ejreymond-christensen.github.io/music-trivia-with-timeouts/ .
+Or you can go to 'music-trivia-with-timeouts' repo and download the repo.
 Simply open `index.html` in your favorite browser and start the quiz.

 **Rock on**